maksimdrachov/my-library/programming-bitcoin/notes/ch-5.md

 Each input has a reference to previous transactions output.
 The previous transaction ID is the hash256 of the previous transaction's contents.
 This uniquely defines the previous transaction, as the probability of a hash collision is impossibly low.

+As we'll see, each transaction has to have at least one output, but may have many.
+Thus, we need to define exactly which output _within a transaction_ we're spending, which is captured in the previous transaction index.

+Note that the previous transaction is 32 bytes and that the previous transaction index is 4 bytes.
+Both are little-endian.

+The ScriptSig has to do with Bitcoin's smart contract language, Script, discussed more thoroughly in Chapter 6.
+For now, think of the the ScriptSig as opening a locked box - something that can only be done by the owner of the transaction output.
+The ScriptSig field is a variable-lenght field, not a fixed-length field like most of what we've seen so far.
+A variable-length field requires us to define exactly how long the field will be, which is why the field is preceded by a varint telling us how long it is.